Software Engineering: A Modern Approach

 The following are more specific recommendations:

-1. In your comments try to ask questions, not make judgments.
+In your comments, try to ask questions, not make judgments.
 Here is an actual example given by a reviewer of one of the projects we studied: Is this actually used?
 Or is it something necessary to make the template magic work?

-2. If you have made a wrong or meaningless comment, acknowledge your mistake and give thanks, as in the following example: Ah, I see the point.
+If you have made a wrong or meaningless comment, acknowledge your mistake and express gratitude, as in the following example: Ah, I see the point.
 Thanks for your explanation.

-4. Whenever possible, reference either internal or external documentation to the project.
-This approach will help support your comments, as in this example: [a given feature] allows id as in [URL]
+Whenever possible, reference either internal or external documentation to the project.
+This will help support your comments, as in this example: [a given feature] allows id as in [URL]

-5. Be sure to praise the submitted work if you think it has higher quality, as in this case: Thanks for the clear test instructions.
+Be sure to praise the submitted work if you think it is of higher quality, as in this example: Thanks for the clear test instructions.

-6. If necessary, use images and screenshots to explain your comments.
+If necessary, use images and screenshots to explain your comments.
 The next figure shows an example.
-In this case, the reviewer intended to clarify that the submitted code behaves incorrectly when a particular filter was defined as All.
+In this case, the reviewer intended to clarify that the submitted code behaves incorrectly when a particular filter is defined as All.

-1. Try to justify your comments when the author is a junior developer.
-Here’s an example: I suggest switching the ArrayList of Students for a HashMap<String, Student>, because we can then verify more efficiently if a certain Student is present in this data structure….
+Try to justify your comments when the author is a junior developer.
+Here’s an example: I suggest switching the ArrayList of Students to a HashMap<String, Student>, because we can then verify more efficiently if a certain Student is present in this data structure….

 1.6 Recommendations for Authors

 Authors should be professional and polite in their responses.
 They should also understand that code review is not a proficiency exam.
-Thus, as an author, you should not take the review personally and never think the reviewer is judging your competence.
+Therefore, as an author, you should not take the review personally or think the reviewer is judging your competence.

-Another relevant point is that authors should submit small PRs if they want to obtain a quick and more useful response from the reviewers.
-For example, the authors of Software Engineering at Google (link) recommend that PRs should have no more than 200 lines of code.
+Another relevant point is that authors should submit small PRs if they want to obtain quick and more useful response from their reviewers.
+For example, the authors of Software Engineering at Google (link) recommend that a PR should have no more than 200 lines of code.

 If PRs are too large, the review quality may also significantly drop, as summarized in this tweet: